gabriel-p-artcls/20-03_sixteen-clusts/README.md

 # Sixteen clusters analysis

-Contents of folders outside of repo:

-* `1_old_analysis`: contains the results of the 2017-2019 original analysis.
-  * `original_phot`: originally received photometry for the remaining 15 clusters
-* `2_bh73_phot`: photometric analysis for this cluster.

 Contents of folders inside of repo:

 * `0_obs_clusters`: images and code to generate the three figures of the